-Families generally are required to participate in an annual reexamination process, which must be initiated by the head of household, spouse, or cohead.
-If participation in the electronic process poses a hardship because of a family member's disability, the family should contact Jacksonville Housing to request a reasonable accommodation (see Chapter 2).
+Families are generally required to participate in an annual reexamination process initiated by the head of household, spouse, or cohead.
+If participation in the electronic process poses a hardship because of a family member's disability, the family should contact Jacksonville Housing to request a reasonable accommodation (see Chapter 4).